-Regardless of whether Hans Hansen photographs products for Porsche, Erco or Vitra, they are always arranged and structured while meticulously comparing the form, colors and the material of the objects.
-In addition, his photographs are often created using the positive-negative process.
-The continuous occupation with materials, such as glass and water, led to commissioned works for Tapio Wirkkala ice glass objects and the photo sequence Glaswasser, in which he visually relates the two organic substances.
-Hansen’s black and white images of hair, wrinkles on the body and carrier snails, as well as his color images of vegetable, fruit or plant models visualize his fascination for the materiality of individual objects.
-Hans Hansen’s typical minimalistic dramaturgy of light, from which he often forms graphic figments and creates unique architectures, characterizes his artistic approach.
-While he has classed his commissioned work in the field of applied photography, he is increasingly devoting himself to free studio photography and describes it as an experimental field and creative space.
-A game with form and light in which he allows natural objects and human artefacts to emerge.
+His focus on materials such as glass and water led to commissions for Tapio Wirkkala and the photo series Glaswasser, in which he visually relates the two organic substances.
+Hansen’s black-and-white images of hair, convoluted bodies, and carrier snails, as well as his color images of vegetables, fruit, or plant models visualize his fascination for the materiality of individual objects.
+Characteristic of Hansen’s artistic approach is his minimalistic dramaturgy of light, with which he creates graphic forms and idiosyncratic architectural structures.
+While he considers his commissioned work to be in the realm of applied photography, in the past few years he has increasingly devoted himself to independent studio photography, which he describes it as an experimental field and creative space where he can play with forms and light, bringing natural objects and human artifacts to the fore.

-With the exhibition Hans Hansen .
-Still Life, C/O Berlin is presenting the multifaceted work of this German photographer and addressing both his free and applied works.
-The selection offers an insight into the substantial, material and sensual quality of his objects, as well as into his artistic and technical image production and leads us through the visualization of still-life photography of industrial, artisanal and natural objects.
+C/O Berlin is presenting the varied work of this German photographer in Hans Hansen .
+Still Life, which includes both his independent and commissioned works.
+The selection offers an overview of the material and sensual quality of his objects, as well as of his artistic and technical production of images, leading us through the visualization of still-life photography of industrial, artisanal, and natural objects.

 The exhibition was curated by Felix Hoffmann and Hendrik Schwantes.
-An accompanying publication with more than 250 pages will be published with Spector Books, Leipzig, with texts by Hartmut Böhme, Hannes Böhringer, Falk Haberkorn, Axel Kufus, Juhani Pallasmaa and Anna Voswinckel.
+An accompanying book will be published by Spector Books, Leipzig, with texts by Hartmut Böhme, Hannes Böhringer, Falk Haberkorn, Axel Kufus, Juhani Pallasmaa, and Anna Voswinckel.

-Hans Hansen, born in 1940 in Bielefeld, studied ‚applied graphics‘ at the Düsseldorf Art Academy after an apprenticeship as a lithographer.
+Hans Hansen born in 1940 in Bielefeld, studied “applied graphics” at the Düsseldorf Art Academy after an apprenticeship as a lithographer.
 He is a self-taught photographer.
-Since the beginning of the sixties, he has been working as an independent photographer in Hamburg for renowned companies such as American Express, Audi, Bulthaup, Daimler Benz, Dibbern, Erco, Kodak, Lufthansa, Siemens, Vitra, VW and more.
-His images also appear in well-known national and international journals, specialist magazines and magazines such as GEO Magazin, Greenpeace Magazin, Mare, Stern, Süddeutsche Zeitung Magazin, Zeitmagazin and others.
+Since the beginning of the sixties, he has been working as an independent photographer in Hamburg for renowned companies such as American Express, Audi, Bulthaup, Daimler Benz, Dibbern, Erco, Kodak, Lufthansa, Siemens, Vitra, and VW.
+His images also appear in well-known German and international journals, specialist magazines and magazines such as GEO Magazin, Greenpeace Magazin, Mare, Stern, Süddeutsche Zeitung Magazin and Zeitmagazin.